-Drip is robust enough to allow you send a specific drip campaign to leads and then stop that campaign when they become a customer and start the new customer drip campaign.
+Drip is robust enough to allow you send a specific educational drip campaign to leads, and then stop that campaign when they become a customer and start a “new customer” welcome campaign.

 All of this can be done through their Automation Workflows:

 If you’re a creative visual person then this tool might be just what you’re looking for.